arne-cl/sheepshaver-vagrant/README.md

 - Vagrant
 - Virtual Box

-During provisioning, a Mac OS ROM and bootable OS9 image will be downloaded from http://www.redundantrobot.com/.
-If this site is inaccessible, provisioning will fail.
+During provisioning, 'newworld86.rom.zip' and 'OS9.img' will be downloaded from http://www.redundantrobot.com/.
+If you already have these files (or want to use your own), place them in the 'data' directory.
+If you provide your own files, make sure to update data/SHA256SUMS.txt

 ## Usage
 Clone or download this repository; then